kevinrodbe/library/content/02-resources-and-get.md

 end
 ```

+Under the hood, `render json: zombies` calls the `to_json` method on `zombies` and responds with a JSON string.
+The `to_json` is built into Rails.

 Unless an error occurs, the default status code is 200.
-I prefer to be explicit when it comes to status codes, and we can do that by passing the status as a hash option.
+I prefer to be explicit when it comes to status codes, and we can do that by passing the status as a hash option:

 ```ruby
 # app/controllers/api/zombies_controller.rb